-Sniffling and sneezing are normal annoyances for humans during the spring and fall seasons, but your dog may be bothered by seasonal allergies too.
-If you’re noticing your four-legged friend scratching more than normal or catching them with a runny nose, it’s possible seasonal allergies are to blame.
+Sniffling and sneezing are normal annoyances for humans during the spring and fall seasons, but your dog may be bothered by seasonal allergies, too.
+If you notice your four-legged friend is scratching more than normal or suffering from a runny nose, it’s possible that seasonal allergies are to blame.

-Here’s how to identify seasonal allergies in dogs, and how to help your pup manage those annoying sniffles, sneezes, and itches.
+Here’s how to identify seasonal dog allergies and help your pup manage their most annoying symptoms, like sniffles, sneezes, and itchy skin.

 Seasonal allergies are caused by environmental allergies.
-While some environmental allergies are present regardless of the time of year, like dust or mold, others are only present during certain times of year or during specific seasons.
+Some, like dust and mold, are year-round concerns, while others are only present during certain seasons.

 Signs and symptoms of seasonal allergies